Who am I really?

 For a few moments, focus attention on something other than your thoughts.
 Initially it may be challenging to interrupt the habit of identifying with your thoughts.
 But most people find that after several attempts they are able to consciously experience a few moments enjoying a quieter mind.

-After awhile, expand your awareness, like the breath expands in your body, to include being aware of passing sounds, whatever they are - perhaps a bird or ticking clock.
+After a while, notice the expansive quality of awareness.
+Like the breath expands in your body, the experience of awareness can expand to include being aware of passing sounds, whatever they are - perhaps a bird or a ticking clock.
 Now simply be present listening without labeling the sounds.
 If there are no discernible sounds just enjoy silence.
 When you open your eyes, spontaneously rest your gaze on the first thing you see, just this one thing - a cloud in the sky or sunlight on curtains, for example.

-Your mind may still generate a few thoughts but, if you don’t invest attention in them, you can experience a gradual quietness of your being in the present moment.
-In the spaciousness of a quiet mind you discover that “you” are still present - if not more so, as Klein suggests.
-This is a conscious experience of your essential self, the source of your being which is simply awareness.
+The mind may still generate a few thoughts.
+But, if you don’t invest attention in them, you will experience a gradual quietness of your being in the present moment.
+With a quiet mind you can rest in the spaciousness of awareness.
+Then you will discover that “you” are still present - if not more so, as Klein suggests.
+This is a conscious experience of the source of your being which is simply awareness.

 Perhaps you'd like to do the awareness exercise again.
-Ask yourself, who is aware of body breathing?
+This time ask yourself who is aware of this body breathing?
 Who is aware of the sunlit curtains or the cloud in the sky?

 Who is aware of simply being aware?
 The answer is always “I am.”